Bell demonstration pilot Genaro Camacho inspects a 407GXi at an airport near Atlanta on March 4, 2019. (Photo by Dan Parsons)

 Camacho hails from Ceiba, Puerto Rico, the site of the former Roosevelt Roads Naval Station and the town where renowned cellist Pablo Casals lived his final years at a home called El Pesebre, "the manger."
 Before leaving Afghanistan and retiring from the Army last April, Camacho was able to show his pride by flying the Puerto Rican flag on the side of his OH-58D.

-While flying the latter helicopter was analog, Camacho's new bird, the Bell 407 GXi, is almost purely digital.
+While the latter helicopter was analog, Camacho's new bird, the Bell 407 GXi, is almost purely digital.
 Bell is offering the 407GXi in the U.S. Navy competition to replace its aging Bell TH-57 Sea Ranger trainers.

 Flying the Bell 407GXi to show four journalists — one in front and three in back — its capabilities, Camacho could set the helicopter on autopilot and rely on the rotor craft's inherent capabilities.
 A half hour flight around nearby Stone Mountain was uneventful in 20 knot cross winds at 130 knots ground speed.